openwallet-foundation-labs/vc-api/apps/input-descriptor-to-credential/README.md

 ## Description

-This [credential-from-input-descriptor app](./) is a NestJs implementation of a complementary service to the [vc-api app](../vc-api).
+This [input-descriptor-to-credential app](./) is a NestJs implementation of a complementary service to the [vc-api app](../vc-api).
 It allows converting an input descriptor to a credential to be signed.

 ## Installation